newjersey/covid19-ask-a-scientist/README.md

 *All content is sourced from the World Health Organization, the Center for Disease Control and Prevention, and other reliable sources.
 Additionally, each answer is researched and edited by a scientist from the FAS network.
 Visit the [COVID-19 Ask A Scientist site](https://covid19.fas.org/l/en/article/jgibm2l09k-about-this-site) for more information.*

 ## Contact Us
-For questions or clarifications, please get in touch with us at covid19@fas.org.
+For questions, clarifications, support, and feedback, please get in touch with us at covid19@fas.org.